Skip to content

 Optimization Tips:

-Exclusive Bonus: Create custom AI rules in your project's .cursorrules file to teach Cursor your team's coding standards.
+Exclusive Bonus: Create custom AI rules in your project's configuration file to teach Cursor your team's coding standards.
 This guaranteed approach ensures consistent code quality.

 Web Development